 I quite enjoy Ask A Prepper as well, and they have an article on tree bark uses in general for survival that you can check out here.

 I hope you found today’s post enlightening, and that it sparks a flame in you to learn more about the world around you.
+Like, subscribe, or follow me on social media to stay up to date when I post.
+I also have a Facebook group with fun things going on!

 This post is part of a series on Pine Trees.
 The other posts can be found below: